kony/DeviceContacts/README.md

 1. Download the project zip file.
 2. Unzip the project to any folder
-3. Launch Kony Studio.
+3. Launch Kony Visualizer Enterprise version 7.0.
-4. Import the project to the workspace.
+4. Import the project into Kony Visualizer Enterprise version 7.0.
-5. Build & run the app for android.
+5. Build & run the app for supported platforms.

 # Supported platforms: